Contact us

 Funding applies only to exceptional cases and must be requested before transfer – retrospective bids are not accepted.
 Trusts should engage early with DfE regional teams, conduct thorough due diligence, and demonstrate strategic value.
 SSICB is not a substitute for long-term capital planning but can unlock growth opportunities for multi-academy trusts facing high-risk acquisitions.

-Greater Manchester – Public Building Retrofit Fund (GMCA)
+1. Greater Manchester – Public Building Retrofit Fund (PBRF)

-Greater Manchester launched a £28 million Public Building Retrofit Fund (PBRf) to cut carbon emissions across its public estate.
+The Greater Manchester Combined Authority (GMCA) launched a £28 million Public Building Retrofit Fund (PBRf) to cut carbon emissions across its public estate.
 Running from 2025 to 2028, the scheme supports schools, local authorities, NHS bodies, and other public organisations within the Greater Manchester Combined Authority area.

 Projects should focus on low-carbon heating, solar PV, insulation, and energy controls, backed by heat decarbonisation plans and robust carbon calculations.